nasa/DdsJs/README.md

 4. CMake (http://www.cmake.org).
 Version 3.11.0 or higher.
 A version may be provided by Linux distributions.
 5. Node.js (http://www.nodejs.org).
 Any NodeJS version belonging to major version 8.
 Note the actual version number.
 6. `cmake-js` (installed via NPM).
-7. CoreDX (http://www.twinoaks.com).
-Version 4.2.0 or higher.
+7. A properly-licensed DDS provider distribution.
+Currently, only CoreDX (http://www.twinoaks.com).
+Version 4.2.0 or higher is supported.
 8. Java Development Kit (http://java.oracle.com).
 Version 1.8 or higher.
 OpenJDK may also work if provided by your Linux distribution.

-## Node-GYP Preparation
+## Build Preparation

-DDS.js requires that the files required to build Node.js native add-ons be already installed.
+**DDS.js** requires that the files required to build Node.js native add-ons be already installed.
 This can be done by first installing `cmake-js`, then letting it install the build files:

     npm install -g cmake-js